microsoft/Mastering-the-Marketplace/saas-accelerator/index.md

 **[Let us know what you need](https://forms.office.com/r/0gCrzhSMkw)** in this content library.

-This series is designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace using the [SaaS Accelerator](https://aka.ms/SaaSAccelerator).
+This course is designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace using the [SaaS Accelerator](https://aka.ms/SaaSAccelerator).

 Get your hands dirty with the [hands-on labs](#hands-on-labs).